Not sure what to include in your personal statement?

 Why do I need a personal statement?

-Quite simply, it is one of the most important parts of your CV, and a well written personal statement can mean the difference between standing out from the crowd and your application being rejected.
+In fact, a well written personal statement can mean the difference between standing out from the crowd and your application being rejected.

 How long should a personal statement be?